wojtekmach/req/README.md

 #=> "wojtekmach"
 ```

-See [`Req.Request`](https://hexdocs.pm/req/Req.Request.html) module documentation for
-more information on low-level API, request struct, and developing plugins.
+See [`Req.Request`] module documentation for more information on low-level API, request struct, and developing plugins.

 ## Acknowledgments

-Req is built on top of [Finch](http://github.com/keathley/finch) and is inspired by [cURL](https://curl.se), [Requests](https://docs.python-requests.org/en/master/), [Tesla](https://github.com/teamon/tesla), and many other HTTP clients - thank you!
+Req is built on top of [Finch] and is inspired by [cURL], [Requests], [Tesla], and many other HTTP clients - thank you!

 ## License